Pierre-Lannoy/wp-keys-master/README.md

 __Keys Master__ supports a set of WP-CLI commands to:

-* manage WordPress application passwords - see `wp help keys password` for details;
+* manage WordPress application passwords (list, create and revoke) - see `wp help keys password` for details;
 * toggle on/off main settings - see `wp help keys settings` for details;
 * modify operations mode - see `wp help keys mode` for details;
 * display passwords statistics - see `wp help keys analytics` for details.